Information Theoretic Limits of Cardinality Estimation: Fisher Meets Shannon: Introduction

+\emph{Cardinality Estimation} (aka \emph{Distinct Elements} or \emph{$F_0$-estimation}) is a fundamental problem in streaming/sketching, with widespread industrial deployments in databases, networking, and sensing.
+Sketches for Cardinality Estimation are evaluated along three axes: \emph{\textbf{space complexity}} (in bits), \emph{\textbf{estimation error}}, and \emph{\textbf{algorithmic complexity}} of the update function.
 In the end we want a perfect understanding of the \emph{three-way} tradeoff between these measures, but that is only possible if we truly understand the \emph{two-way} tradeoff between space complexity and estimation error, which is information-theoretic in nature.
 In this paper we investigate this two-way tradeoff in the \textsc{random oracle} model.

-Prior work in Cardinality Estimation has assumed either the \textsc{random oracle} model (in which we have query access to a uniformly random hash function) or what we call the \textsc{standard model} (in which unbiased random bits can be generated, but all hash functions are stored explicitly).
-Sketches in the \textsc{random oracle} model typically pay close attention to constant factors in both space and estimation error~\cite{FlajoletM85,Flajolet90,DurandF03,Giroire09,ChassaingG06,FlajoletFGM07,Lumbroso10,EstanVF06,BeyerGHRS09,ChenCSN11,CliffordC12,Cohen15,Ting14,HelmiLMV12,Sedgewick,PettieWY20,lukasiewicz2020cardinality}.
+Prior work in Cardinality Estimation has assumed either the \textsc{random oracle} model, in which we have query access to a uniformly random hash function, or what we call the \textsc{standard model}, in which unbiased random bits can be generated, but all hash functions are stored explicitly.
+Sketches in the \textsc{random oracle} model typically pay close attention to constant factors in both space and estimation error~\cite{FlajoletM85,Flajolet90,DurandF03,Giroire09,ChassaingG06,FlajoletFGM07,Lumbroso10,EstanVF06,BeyerGHRS09,ChenCSN11,CliffordC12,Cohen15,Ting14,HelmiLMV12,Sedgewick,PettieWY21,LukasiewiczU22}.
 Sketches in the \textsc{standard model}~\cite{AlonMS99,GibbonsT01,Bar-YossefKS02,Bar-YossefJKST02,KaneNW10,IndykW03,Blasiok20} use \emph{explicit} (e.g., $O(1)$-wise independent) hash functions and generally pay less attention to the leading constants in space and estimation error.
-Sketches in the \textsc{random oracle} model have had a bigger impact on the \emph{practice} of Cardinality Estimation~\cite{HeuleNH13,DataSketches,Sedgewick}; they are typically simple and have empirical performance that agrees\footnote{One reason for this is surely the non-adversarial nature of real-world data sets, but even in adversarial settings we would expect \textsc{random oracle} sketches to work well, e.g., by using a (randomly seeded) cryptographic hash function.
-Furthermore, since many applications maintain \emph{numerous} Cardinality Estimation sketches, they can afford to store a single $O(n^\epsilon)$-space high-performance hash function~\cite{ChristianiPT15}, whose space-cost is negligible, being amortized over the large number of sketches.} with theoretical predictions~\cite{FlajoletM85,FlajoletFGM07,HeuleNH13,DataSketches}.
+Sketches in the \textsc{random oracle} model have had a bigger impact on the \emph{practice} of Cardinality Estimation~\cite{HeuleNH13,DataSketches,Sedgewick}.
+Their empirical performance with imperfect hash functions agrees with theoretical predictions under the \textsc{random oracle model}~\cite{FlajoletM85,FlajoletFGM07,HeuleNH13,DataSketches}.